 It’s worth mentioning that the safety drill/muster drill was one of the worst we’ve ever experienced.
 You are required to go to your stateroom, watch the drill on TV, and dial a number to prove you’re there.
 Then each level is called to check into their muster station location.
-This in itself seemed like a safety hazard as everyone piles into the narrow halls fighting to get to the stations.
-It would have been better if they just would have said “check in to your muster station before XYZ time” … rather than forcing everyone at once to go to their station.
+This in itself seemed like a safety hazard as everyone piled into the narrow halls fighting to get to the stations.
+It would have been better if they just would have said “Check in to your muster station before XYZ time” … rather than forcing everyone at once to go to their station.
 It was a bit mind-boggling.

 Final Thoughts on the MSC Meraviglia